|"...one of the things you'll learn is that it's all real.

 Quite simply, I don't believe that there can be an easy answer to that question.
 Fandom has expended a lot of energy in an attempt to define a "canon", but there's never been any agreement, not even a broad consensus.
 (Someone will always want to include or exclude something that no one else does!)
 So I decided not to worry about it, and devised "The Complete Adventures" instead.
 What started life as a simple, boring list of the tv episodes (the same as you'd find on any other Doctor Who site) turned into something much more interesting.
 My basic rule of thumb was to treat every story equally, regardless of its source.
 Why, I asked myself, should we regard an annual story as somehow less real than a Missing Adventure novel?
 The former, written by an hack author with little concern for the overall continuity of the show, just working to complete his commission and move on to his next project, is probably a damned sight more "traditional" Doctor Who than a novel written by a fan author and scrupulously cross-referenced to the series continuity.
 We should also remember that for the Doctor Who fan growing up in the sixties and seventies, before the continuity police took over, those comic strips and annual stories were just as much a part of the series as the television episodes - and indeed more accessible than a once-only tv broadcast - and just as eagerly devoured.
 So who are we to suddenly declare that they no longer exist?

-So the task I set myself was to fit every single story I could find together into one big picture - and where necessary, invent some explanations for the contradictions that inevitably occur.
-I have tried to include every story I could find details of, though it's perhaps inevitable that I've missed a few of the more obscure.
-If you're aware of anything I ought to have included, then please email me and let me know.
+So the task I set myself was to fit every story together into one big picture - and where necessary, invent some explanations for the contradictions that inevitably occur.

 In order to fit all these disparate stories together, it's occasionally been necessary to make a few assumptions - the additional notes attached to certain stories will explain the more outrageous ones.
 If a story does not feature the current TV companions, for instance, then we must just accept that those characters are taking a short break from travelling in the Tardis for the duration of said adventure - they may just be aboard the ship asleep.
 (The comic strips are the chief culprits here.)
 And speaking of comic strips, I've made no attempt to explain changes in the Doctor's character and personality.